 Emergency Operations Plan

 Learn to be an amateur radio operator!
-Classes available in November.
-Click here to view further information.
+Classes available in May, August and November this year.

 Some tips for putting together a disaster preparedness kit on a tight budget:

 - Ask yourself some basic questions: What will I need to stay warm or cool?
 What will I need to store water and food in?
 (Tip: you can use empty soda bottles after you wash them with soap and hot water for water containers.)
 What will I need to see in the dark?
 What will I need to eat, drink, and cook with?
 What will I need to build a make-shift shelter?
 What will comfort me and give me a sense of relief (i.e., comfort foods, travel-sized lotions that smell good or a favorite book)?

 - Look at what you already have in your home.
 Think about clothing, sleeping bags, blankets, flashlights or headlamps, backpacking stove, duct tape, tools, can opener, batteries, whistle, pet supplies, plastic bags, utensils, personal care items, shoes, gloves, hard hat and matches.

 - Look in your pantry!
 Do you have extra canned tuna (packed with water) or cans of soup?
 Both may help hydrate you in a pinch.
 Peanut butter and nuts are good for sustaining your energy.
 Protein bars are small, inexpensive and good to eat on the run.
 Anything else that travels well and packs up small would be good to add.
 Watch expiration dates and change out supplies as needed.

 - Do not forget some comfort food - chocolate, hard candy, gum or mints can be good mood elevators.

 Work with friends and family.
 They often have extras of things they do not use and you can take them or trade for them.